 For complete implementation details, refer to the MCP server code in our repository.

-operations, complementing the ask
+checkout operations, complementing the ask

 tool for product search.

 agents.
-An example for a ask
+An example of an ask

 tool call and response can be found